ZaryHicks/HicksCloudFinal/README.md

 However, both the Docker UI Application and the Hadoop GCP Algorithms are fully completed.

 This document will show how to set up and run both sides of this application (although separate) on a new machine.
-Further down, you will see two different videos.
+Further down, you will see three different videos.
 The first will be a code walkthrough of both the UI application and the Hadoop Application.
-The second will be a demo of both applications running in their complete (but separate) states.
+The second and third will be demos of both applications running in their complete (but separate) states.

 *** Steps to Get this Running